kaichii/automerge.github.io/docs/concepts/data_model.md

 ## Javascript language mapping

 The mapping to javascript is accomplished with the use of proxies.
 This means that in the javascript library maps appear as `object`s and lists appear as `Array`s.
 There is only one numeric type in javascript - `number` - so the javascript library guesses a bit.
-If you insert a numeric value into the document it will be inserted as an integer, otherwise it will be a floating point value.
+If you insert a javascript `number` for which [`Number.isInteger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isInteger) returns `true` then the number will be inserted as an integer, otherwise it will be a floating point value.

 How `Text` and `String` are represented will depend on whether you are using [the `next` API](/docs/working_with_js#the-next-api)